Hair Removal & Pigment Treatment

 How do I prepare for treatment?

-If you are scheduled for hair removal, avoid electrolysis or hair waxing for three weeks prior to these skin care treatments.
+If you are scheduled for hair removal, avoid electrolysis, hair waxing, and tweezing for three weeks prior to these skin care treatments.
 If you have a history of perioral herpes and are scheduled for facial hair treatment, prophylactic antiviral therapy may be used, and your skin should be thoroughly shaved, cleaned, and dried, removing any makeup, cream, or oils before laser treatment.
+Avoid sun exposure for three weeks prior to treatment.

 What can I expect after treatment?